grompe/BTWTweak/README.md

 # When you find a village:

+- (Similar feature now in BTW)
-- Villagers now display newest offers in the beginning of the list rather than the end, to put an end to constant scrolling through offers.
+  Villagers now display newest offers in the beginning of the list rather than the end, to put an end to constant scrolling through offers.

 # Late game:

-- Dynamite is now lit with hold and thrown with release of a button.
-This makes throwing dynamite more precise and much more fun!
-This feature is dedicated to the good old Blood 3D game.

 - Cobblestone and stone drop in cobblestone blocks if destroyed by a soulforged tool.
 Like in good old times.

+- The effect of swiftness potion is restored.
+How to obtain it is left for the player to discover.

 # And finally, some general goodness:

+- Scoreboard sidebar is now shown only when player list (Tab) key is held.

+- Pressing Space (jump key) takes all items from a container.
+Complex slots such as crafting ones are untouched.

 - Pressing the hotbar key of already selected slot will cycle items in the corresponding inventory column.
 This is configurable in BTWTweak.cfg.